Jesus kept the Passover at the beginning of Nisan 14—and that is also when we must keep it.

 A careful reading of the first five books of the Bible tells a story that has been confirmed time after time by the leadership of the Church of God.
-What I am laying out here is not only what Mr. Armstrong concluded, but what the overwhelming majority of Church of God leaders agree upon—not based on traditions of men, but upon the Holy Scriptures.
+What I am laying out here is not based on traditions of men, but upon the Holy Scriptures.
 So, how is the date of Passover determined?
 This article will explain in seven simple proofs.

 Wouldn’t it be wonderful if, without relying on translators, we could simply let the Bible define this term?
 Thankfully, we can!
 Notice that the Israelites made a complaint before Moses and Aaron a month after leaving Egypt: “Oh, that we had died by the hand of the Lord in the land of Egypt, when we sat by the pots of meat and when we ate bread to the full!
 For you have brought us out into this wilderness to kill this whole assembly with hunger” (Exodus 16:3).